An important part of the Cold

 War was fought over radio waves and this battle

 continues to this day.
-All kinds of radio signals
+All kinds of radio

-are transmitted, from communication signals in
+signals, from communication signals in voice,

-as radar, navigation and radio jamming.
+radar, navigation, telemetry and radio jamming

 Especially during the Cold War,